 - Earlier examples from the new series are also apparent.
 In "The Impossible Planet/The Satan Pit", The Tenth Doctor encounters one of these..
 The Time Lock which was put into place during the Time War can be seen as one as well, as it effectively sealed the rest of the universe from the War.

 - Building 26 in the eponymous Heroes episode has one of these for Tracy Strauss: she's chained to a chair in an extremely hot room.
 Which turns out to be a really bad idea, as trying to "make ice in an oven" has supercharged her powers in a weird form of Charles Atlas Superpower.
 Level 5 is where the Company kept all the most dangerous super powered criminals, usually keeping them drugged.
 Flint's cell was fireproof, Echo was gagged, and Knox was kept in a straitjacket.

-- An Outer Limits episode featured a mental version of these.
+- The Outer Limits (1995) episode "The Sentence" featured a mental version of these.
 People would serve out their sentences within a day of real time, but would in their minds experience their entire captivity in a prison like this.

 - The Slammer: Erica the Critic is kept with a special cell in solitary confinement that is chained shut from the outside.

 - Supernatural, being a show that runs on Sealed Evil in a Can, has a few of these.
 In all cases escape requires extensive outside intervention.

 - Lilith et.al. merely get out of the general Hell at the end of season two, and Dean goes there and is not considered a particular escape risk at the end of three, but season four revolves around keeping The Devil in his, referred to as The Cage and locked with six hundred seals.
 And season five winds up being about putting him back in it—this time with his brother Michael, Sam, and Sam's half brother Adam.
 Sam gets out half a season later, but only with the help of Death.